CGPxy/NU-net/data/maligant/README.md

-Data split in the maligant tumor comparison experiment.
+Data split in the three-fold cross-validation experiment for maligant tumors.